MaryamAsgarinezhad/obsidian/Linux/Kubernetes.md

 Kuber components:

 - Pod: An abstraction over container, by creating a layer on top of the container

 - Virtual network: each pods gets its own ip address

 - Services: pods are aphemeral and their ip become new —> services is a permanent ip addess for pods

 - External Service: App should be accessible through browser using external service

 - Configmap: the external configuration to the application.
 No need to rebuild the image and recommit and push the code in case where some external configurations (like database urls etc) changes.
   Pods connect to the configmap.

 - Secret: Putting credentials like passwords or secret important in plain text format in configmap is not secure.
 Secret is just like Config map, used to store secret data (base64 encoded format)
+  You could use 'env variables' in the manifest file too.

 - Ingress: provides secure protocol and domain name for accessing internal lusters from external network

 -  An internal service (also known as a cluster-internal service) exposes applications only within the Kubernetes cluster.
 -  An external service (also known as a cluster-external service) exposes applications outside the Kubernetes cluster, making them accessible from external networks.

+- Volume: Attaches a physical (local or remote) storage on a hard drive to the pod to retain the data that may be lost due to pod crash

 ![[Pasted image 20240504201558.png]]